The Evil Within 2 Review

 The Evil Within 2 8

-A parent’s love knows no bounds, and when former detective Sebastian Castellanos founds out his daughter Lily is alive, he heads back into a world of nightmares.
-Developer Tango Gameworks has altered the formula with The Evil Within 2, borrowing design elements from other titles, adding a semi-open world, but keeping the intense, terrifying corridor sequences from the first game.
-Picking up a few years after the incident at Beacon Mental Hospital, Sebastian willingly journeys into an improved STEM system; an alternate reality turned living nightmare by the mysterious organization Mobius.
+A parent's love knows no bounds, and when former detective Sebastian Castellanos discovers his daughter Lily is alive, he ventures back into a world of nightmares.
+Developer Tango Gameworks has altered the formula with The Evil Within 2, borrowing design elements from other titles and adding a semi-open world while maintaining the intense, terrifying corridor sequences from the first game.
+Picking up years after the incident at Beacon Mental Hospital, Sebastian willingly enters an improved STEM system - an alternate reality turned living nightmare by the mysterious organization Mobius.

-The Marrow's relatively clean laboratory type corridors and cement walls are in stark contrast to the suburban Anytown USA feel to Union.
-As you progress through the narrative, the town breaks apart, large sections break apart, floating upside down and sideways in the sky.
-Bodies and body parts litter the streets, with puddles of blood almost covering every surface and vehicle.
+The Marrow's clinical laboratory corridors and cement walls contrast sharply with Union's suburban Anytown USA atmosphere.
+As the narrative progresses, the town fractures, with large sections floating upside down and sideways in the sky.
+Bodies and body parts litter the streets, with blood coating nearly every surface and vehicle.

 Simply Put